nmacbean/GEOG-G489-589/Exercise 2: Lists, Functions and Intro to NumPy/Lists_Functions_Intro_to_Numpy.md

   4. save the size information for the 4th person in a new file with a new name
   5. *Extra task if you are not new to python: sort based on height (and print answer)*

 **Complete this exercise in a Jupyter Notebook with the title "*Your_Name* Exercise 2".
-Upload the jupyter notebook to Canvas by the beginning of next class - Monday 9th September at 1pm**
+Upload the jupyter notebook to Canvas by the beginning of next class - Monday 9th September at 1pm.**

+**Good luck and feel free to ask me any questions or to work with others!**

 &nbsp;
 &nbsp;